mgenware/mingru-models/README.md

   .byID();
 ```

-To simplify this kind of code, `UpdateAction` also has method called `setInputs`, you can pass an array of columns, all of which are considered inputs, so the above code could be rewritten as:
+To simplify this, `UpdateAction` also has a method called `setInputs`, you can pass an array of columns, all them will be considered inputs.
+The above code could be rewritten as using `setInputs`:

 ```ts
 userTA